 - that they have a responsibility to provide a safe environment in which children can learn - where to find the Inter Agency Procedures on the LSCB website - 2.4.13 Governing bodies should ensure that all staff members undergo safeguarding and child protection training at induction.
 The training should be regularly updated.
-In addition all staff members should receive regular safeguarding and child protection updates as required but at least annually. - 2.4.14 Governing bodies should ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies - 2.4.15 Governing bodies should ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties on the school website. - 2.4.16 Governing bodies should ensure that this policy is available publicly either via the school website http://www.greatwilbraham.cambs.sch.uk or by other means.
+In addition all staff members should receive regular safeguarding and child protection updates as required but at least annually - 2.4.14 Governing bodies should ensure that all staff, paid and unpaid, recognise their duty and feel able to raise concerns about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle-blowing policies - 2.4.15 Governing bodies should ensure that parents are informed of the responsibility placed on the school and staff in relation to child protection by setting out these duties in the school prospectus/brochure/website - 2.4.16 Governing bodies should ensure that this policy is available publicly either via the school website (you may include the website address here) or by other means. - 2.4.17 Where pupils are educated off site or in alternative provision, the school and the provider will have clear procedures about managing safeguarding concerns between the two agencies.